 Method of application

 Please complete the application form below.
-Provide evidence of Australian citizenship; certified copies of degree transcripts; names of two academic referees who should be asked by the candidate to write confidentially to Research Services by the closing date; electronic copies of BA thesis
+Provide evidence of Australian citizenship; certified copies of degree transcripts; names of two academic referees who should be asked by the candidate to write confidentially to the Convenor of Classics and Ancient History by the closing date; electronic copies of BA thesis

 or other evidence of research (published or unpublished).

-published research or conference papers researched or written during the life
+any published research or conference papers researched or written during the

 Under no circumstances will late applications be considered.
 Selection of recipients is the responsibility of the Selection Committee whose decision is final.
 No correspondence will be entered into.